Faylixe/wage/Part I - Introduction/00 - Introduction.md

 have all the required knowledge to understand how an emulator works, the only thing is that you never used that knowledge in a concrete project before.

+## Yet another gameboy emulator

+The idea here is to develop your own gameboy emulator, which is a great project to improve your programming skills.
+First of all, the background is quite enjoyable, programming an emulator for the first time as said earlier is really fun.
+But most of all it will help you to grow your understanding in how a computer works (or at least it will help you remember how it does).
+Plus, emulation requires good understanding of lot of fundamental concept such as algorithmic and datastructure, time and space complexity, low level programming, system design, and more.
+Since emulation field requires performance and well written code to keep up, it will sharp you software engineering skills.

 ## Let's start !

 ### Programming language